Magomed Umalatov: Professional Fighters League

 On April 14, 2023, Umalatov was set to battle against the last year PFL Welterweight Tournament finalist Dilano "The Postman" Taylor as an opening fight for PFL 3: (2023 season) card.
 The Russian-Dagestani fighter KO's Taylor in round number of the fight.
 This was Umalatov 12th finish (11 KO/TKO) in all of his 13 unbeaten pro fights.

 On June 23, 2023, Umalatov was scheduled to face off against the Mexican brawler Nayib "Cachorro" Lopez on the main card of PFL 6: Aubin-Mercier vs. Romero card.
 Lopez himself was strong prospect, who came with 16-0 unbeaten record.
 In an all-action fight that went the distance Umalatov defeated the Mexican fighter via dominating unanimous decision in the eyes of the judges.

 For the semi-final fight, Umalatov was originally scheduled to face his compatriot Magomed Magomedkerimov at PFL 9 on August 23, 2023.
 However, Umalatov withdrew from the bout and was ultimately replaced by Solomon "The Black Dragon" Renfro of USA.

 On March 11, 2024, Umalatov was set star in a headlining fight against his Russian comrade Andrey Koreshkov in PFL 3: Koreshkov vs. Umalatov card Wintrust Arena, in the city Chicago.
 During the various point of the bout, he came near to finishing off Koreshkov, only for the Siberian fighter to be saved by the bell.
 The fight ultimately, went all three rounds as the Umalatov defeated his fellow Russian fighter via unanimous decision.

 On June 28 of same year, Umalatov faced off against credentialed folkstyle wrestler, Brennan Ward, in the main card of PFL 6 - 2024 Regular Season, Sanford Pentagon stadium, Sioux Falls, South Dakota.
 He won the fight via an anaconda choke submission in the first round.
 With this victory, he improved his record with 82% finishing rate; majority of which came from KO/TKO.

 Umalatov was scheduled to face Don Madge in the semifinals of the 2024 Welterweight tournament on August 23, 2024, at PFL 9, however Madge pulled out due to injury and was replaced by Neiman Gracie.
 Umalatov won the fight by unanimous decision.

 In the final, Umalatov faced Shamil Musaev on November 29, 2024, at PFL 10.
 He lost the fight by technical knockout in the third round leading to the first loss in his MMA career.

 On February 11, 2025, the promotion officially revealed that Umalatov will join the 2025 PFL Welterweight Tournament.
-He was scheduled to be facing Logan Storley on April 3, 2025 at PFL 1, however at weigh-ins he came in at 173.6 pounds, 1.6 pounds over the welterweight limit, leading to him being removed from the competition.
+He was scheduled to be facing Logan Storley on April 3, 2025, at PFL 1, however at weigh-ins he came in at 173.6 pounds, 1.6 pounds over the welterweight limit, leading to him being removed from the competition.

 Umalatov returned to the tournament in an alternate bout again Anthony Ivy at PFL 5 (2025) on June 12, 2025.
 He won the fight via knockout in the first round.

+Umalatov was scheduled to face Abdoul Abdouraguimov at PFL Dubai: Nurmagomedov vs. Davis on February 7, 2026, However, Umalatov withdrew for unknown reasons and was replaced by Kendly St. Louis.